youqian/elasticsearch-image/README.md

 - index.image.use_thread_pool is optional.
 - index.version.created is mandatory in settings.
-- add gradle support. (recommended, it is up to date and faster)
+- add gradle support. (recommended, it is up to date and only package required jar, compare to out dated POM.xml)

 #### 2.1.1 (2016-01-06)